 1. Close Out Graduates’ Balances

-Before you end the year, be sure to close out senior balances.
+Once the seniors conclude their graduation ceremony, you'll need to close out the graduates' balances.
 Issue refunds when needed.
 Most importantly, alert parents to turn off auto-replenish for meal accounts.
 You don’t want that money to continue being deposited, because that will be a refund headache.
 Also notify parents that their remaining funds can be transferred to another student (including siblings) and the money can be donated to the school, if parents would prefer that.
 If you are looking to solicit donations, we built several free school fundraising letter templates to help you frame the ask.
 Run a cash balance report on the last day of the year.
 And be in communication with parents before the last day of class.

 2. Update Free and Reduced Meal Rosters